-Every tThe_Runawaysime I have a new book published by Puffin they kindly arrange a week long book tour around the country and send a chaperone with me so I have a friend to eat breakfast and dinners with at the lovely hotels they put us up in.
+Every time I have a new book published by Puffin they kindly arrange a week long book tour around the country and send a chaperone with me so I have a friend to eat breakfast and dinners with at the lovely hotels they put us up in.

 But during my latest book tour, a few weeks ago, for ‘The Runaways’ my husband, who was at home looking after our golden retriever Bella, phoned up early one morning (I think I was in Great Malvern at the time) and said: